-LMJS issues e-mail bulletins several times a month with the latest news and articles of interest.
-Several times a year the club produces a newsletter mailed to club members containing training tips, race results, members' achievements and articles (serious and otherwise) pertinent to running.
+LMJS issues e-mail bulletins monthly with the latest news and articles of interest.
 Also, our website is another resource for members and non-members, including a message board for making running related postings.

 Several times a year club members and their guests share running stories and food at social dinners.
 Prominent guest speakers hold forth at these dinners.
 At our Spring potluck, Total Time Competition certificates are issued to all members who have completed at least one race at each of the three Fourth Sunday Run distances in the previous calendar year, with 1st, 2nd and 3rd place certificates given based on the sum of the best times achieved for each of the three distances.
 The Summer potluck is a picnic held outdoors, usually in the Oakland Hills, preceded by an optional group run.

-A new tradition, recently started, are organized, weekly Saturday morning training runs.
-Every week club members and other runners meet on Saturday morning for a training run somewhere in the East Bay, followed by socializing over a cup of coffee.
+Our weekly Saturday morning training runs are another opportunity to gather with other runners.
+Every week club members and other runners meet on Saturday morning for a training run somewhere in the East Bay, followed by socializing over a cup of coffee or breakfast.

 Dues and fees have always been absurdly modest; members even get a discount on the Fourth Sunday Run registration fee.
 In addition, many local running stores give our members a 10% discount on most non-sale merchandise.